sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 As you can see in :numref:`fig-descriptives_default`, the mean value for the ``afl.margins`` variable is **35.30**.
-Other information presented includes the total number of observations (*N* = 176), the number of missing values (none), and the Median, Minimum and Maximum values for the variable.
+Other information presented includes the total number of observations (*N* = 176), the number of missing values (none), and the median, minimum and maximum values for the variable.

 The median